Nintendo: License guidelines

 The last rule was circumvented in several ways; for example, Konami, wanting to produce more games for Nintendo's consoles, formed Ultra Games and later Palcom to produce more games as a technically different publisher.
 This disadvantaged smaller or emerging companies, as they could not afford to start more companies.
 In another side effect, Square Co. (now Square Enix) executives have suggested that the price of publishing games on the Nintendo 64 along with the degree of censorship and control which Nintendo enforced over its games, most notably Final Fantasy VI, were factors in switching its focus towards Sony's PlayStation console.

-In 1993, a class action suit was taken against Nintendo under allegations that their lockout chip enabled unfair business practices.
+In 1993, a class action suit was taken against Nintendo under allegations that its lockout chip enabled unfair business practices.
 The case was settled, with the condition that California consumers were entitled to a $3 discount coupon for a game of Nintendo's choice.

 Intellectual property protection

 Nintendo has generally been proactive in ensuring that its intellectual property in both hardware and software is protected.
 Nintendo's protection of its properties began as early as the arcade release of Donkey Kong which was widely cloned on other platforms, a practice common to the most popular arcade games of the era.
-Nintendo did seek legal action to try to stop the release of these unauthorized clones but estimated they still lost in potential sales to these clones.
+Nintendo did seek legal action to try to stop the release of these unauthorized clones but estimated it still lost in potential sales to these clones.
 Since then, Nintendo has been proactive in preventing copyright infringement of its games by video game emulators and fan games and other works using the company's intellectual property.
 The company has also suffered from various data breaches and has sought action against those that have released these leaks.